huaqiangwang/DeathStarBench-1/hotelReservation/README.md

 ### Before you start
 - Install Docker and Docker Compose.
 - Make sure exposed ports in docker-compose files are available
-- Replace x.x.x.x in config.json with ip address of your servers

 ### Start docker containers
 Start docker containers by running `docker-compose up -d`.
 All images will be